Coherence of Supermassive Black Hole Binary Demographics with the nHz Stochastic Gravitational Wave Background: AGN-based SMBHB Population Synthesis

 We estimate the SMBHB merger rate by combining the BHMF $\Phi_{\mathrm{BH}} (M,z)$, merger timescale $\tau (M,q)$ and dual AGN fraction $f_\mathrm{dual}(M)$ (see Sec.~\ref{sec:Dual_AGN} for a detailed description of $f_\mathrm{dual}$) as analogs of galaxy evolution models \citep{Sesana:2008xk, Sesana:2013wja, Chen:2018znx, Bi:2023tib}.
+Here, we define the dual AGN fraction as the ratio of the number density of dual AGN systems to the total number density of AGN.
 Given the weak redshift dependence of $f_\mathrm{dual}(M)$ \citep{2020ApJ...899..154S,Shen:2022cmp,2024arXiv240514980L}, we adopt redshift independent form.
 We consider a uniform distribution for the mass ratio $q$ between 0.1 and 1 since the lower limit of the flux ratio in the dual AGN observations is approximately $10:1$ \citep{2020ApJ...899..154S, Shen:2022cmp, 2024arXiv240514980L}.
-We note that while binaries with highly unequal mass ratios may exist and could be missed by current observations, their contribution to the overall SGWB is limited due to the strong dependence of the GW energy spectrum on chirp mass (e.g., the GW emission with a mass ratio of $q=0.01$ is about 100 times weaker than that from an equal-mass binary with the same primary BH mass).
+We note that cosmological simulations such as Illustris predict a non-uniform mass ratio distribution that depends on the total binary mass \citep{2016MNRAS.458.1013S, Kelley:2016gse, 2022MNRAS.514..640V, Saeedzadeh:2024wkz}.
+However, given the uncertainties in the observational constraints on the mass ratio distribution, we adopt a uniform distribution for simplicity.
+As for the range of mass raito, while binaries with highly unequal mass ratios may exist and could be missed by current observations, their contribution to the overall SGWB is limited due to the strong dependence of the GW energy spectrum on chirp mass (e.g., the GW emission with a mass ratio of $q=0.01$ is about 100 times weaker than that from an equal-mass binary with the same primary BH mass).
 The integrand in Eq.~\ref{eq:Phinney} can be expressed as

 Here, $\mathcal{R}_{\mathrm{eff}}(M, q, z)$ is a term to account for both the depletion of SMBH populations and mass growth through mergers.
 This effective correction term $\mathcal{R}_{\mathrm{eff}}(M, q, z)$ is given as